NDAB16012U Modelling and Analysis of Data (MAD)

 - Exam registration requirements

-There are five to seven mandatory written assignments during the course, which may include programming tasks.
-All but one of these must be passed in order to be eligible for the exam.
+4-6 mandatory individual assignments written during the course, which may include programming tasks.
+All but one of these must be passed in order to be qualified for the exam.

 - All aids allowed